jrnold/qss-tidy/docs/prediction.md

 #> [1] -6
 ```

-At this point, we could replace the body of the `for` loop with this function
+At this point, we could replace the body of the `for` loop with this function:

 ```r
 values <- c(2, 4, 6)